Association for Israel Studies

 Association for Israel Studies (AIS) is an international, interdisciplinary scholarly society devoted to the academic and professional study of modern Israel.

 History

-Formed and charted in the US in 1985, the Association is open to all individuals who are engaged in, or share an interest in, the scholarly inquiry about Israel's history and society, as well as the Zionist movement and the pre-state Jewish community of Palestine.
-Until 2000, all annual conferences were held in the US, and since that year, the association holds its conferences in the US and in Israel.
-The meeting is spread across three days.
+The Association for Israel Studies (AIS) was founded in the U.S. as an independent scholarly association by a group of scholars in 1985 to critically study Israel as an academic topic.
+Early involved scholars included Ian Lustick, a proponent of the one-state solution, and Gershon Shafir, a critical sociologists who studied Zionism as a form of colonialism.
+Since its founding, AIS has been affiliated with the Middle East Studies Association (MESA).

+When MESA members voted in 2022 to endorse the BDS movement, AIS members were the only scholars to speak out against the proposal.
+At AIS's annual conference, its membership voted to officially disaffiliate from MESA.

 Membership and Affiliates

 The Association's membership is composed of individual scholars from multiple fields of study.
 The association also offers institutional membership to college and university programs, departments, research institutions, and cultural organizations that focus on Israel Studies [2].

 Officials

 AIS President for the 2021-2023 period is Professor Arieh Saposnik[3].
 Vice-president is Professor Raphael Cohen-Almagor [4] (Hull University).
 The organization's Executive Director is Dr. Asaf Shamis [5] (University of Haifa) and its Treasurer is Dr. Ilan Ben Ami [6] (The Open University of Israel).
-Former presidents includes: Prof. Myron (Mike) Aronoff, Prof. Robert Freedman, Prof. Ian Lustick, Prof. Pnina Lahav, Prof. Ilan Peleg, Prof. Hanna Herzog, Prof. Alan Dowty, Prof. Joel Migdal, Pro.
+Former presidents includes: Prof. Myron (Mike) Aronoff, Prof. Robert Freedman, Prof. Gregory Mahler, Prof. Ian Lustick, Prof. Pnina Lahav, Prof. Ilan Peleg, Prof. Hanna Herzog, Prof. Alan Dowty, Prof. Joel Migdal, Pro.
 Rachel Brenner, Prof. Ilan Troen, Prof. Aviva Halamish, Prof. Gad Barzilai, Prof. Menachem Hofnung, Prof. Donna Robinson Divine, and Prof. Yael Aronoff.